General local elections participants

 A financial agent is a representative that candidates and elector organizations are legally required to have during an election campaign.
-A candidate may act as their own financial agent unless they appoint another individual to the position.
+A candidate acts as their own financial agent unless they appoint another individual to the position.
 The appointment of a financial agent by a candidate must be made in writing and the person must consent to the appointment.

 Scrutineers may challenge an elector’s right to receive a ballot during voting proceedings or challenge the acceptance of a ballot during the ballot counting process.

-Elector organizations are occasionally referred to as “civic political parties”.
-Elector organizations have their name, abbreviation or acronym shown on the ballot beside their endorsed candidate’s name and generally promote their endorsed candidate’s or the organization’s viewpoints during an election campaign.
-Elector organizations must comply with the contribution and expense limits as well as the campaign financing disclosure requirements under the Local Elections Campaign Financing Act.
+Fundamentally, elector organizations endorse candidates.
+Elector organizations may have their name, abbreviation or acronym shown on the ballot beside their endorsed candidate(s) name and generally promote their endorsed candidate(s) or the organization’s viewpoints during an election campaign.

-The Chief Election Officer must conduct the election in accordance with the Local Government Act, the Local Elections Campaign Financing Act, the Vancouver Charter (in the City of Vancouver); the Community Charter, the School Act, the Offence Act and the relevant local government election bylaw.
+The Chief Election Officer must conduct the election in accordance with the Local Government Act, the Local Elections Campaign Financing Act, the Vancouver Charter (in the City of Vancouver), the Community Charter, the School Act, the Offence Act and the relevant local government election bylaw.

 Elections BC administers, investigates and enforces the campaign financing disclosure requirements including expense limits, campaign contribution limits and election advertising rules under the Local Elections Campaign Financing Act.
 Elections BC also has the authority to conduct investigations of any matter that might contravene the Local Elections Campaign Financing Act and levy administrative monetary penalties for non-compliance with the Local Elections Campaign Financing Act.